17. Structural Pattern Matching

 Hello

 As you most probably know, German is not only spoken in Germany, but in Austria and parts of Switzerland as well.
+We should not forget that German is also spoken in Liechtenstein and Luxembourg, in addition to French.
 This example shows now a usecase in which the structural pattern matching makes things easier:

 def greeting(language):